fpenim/SMOGE/README.md

 This project was developed during my Master Thesis work in Bioinformatics at **Univesity of Lisbon** and the dissertation ca be found [here](http://hdl.handle.net/10451/15849).

 ## License
-This project is licensed under //TODO
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE.md) file for details